WebAssembly/design/BinaryEncoding.md

 * [`anyfunc`](Semantics.md#table)

-Note: In the [future :unicorn:][future general], other element types may be allowed.
+Note: In the [future 🦄][future general], other element types may be allowed.

 ### `func_type`
 The description of a function signature.
 Its type constructor is followed by an additional description: